 OPTIONAL: A PVC Snap-in Drain can be used to help hold the roof in place.

-This nest box is approved by the North American Bluebird Society (NABS).
-This design has been preferred by bluebirds over the years.
+This approved nest box has been preferred by bluebirds over the years.
 The PVC pipe will not rot or crack.
 Birds will call your new habitat home for many seasons to come.

 DIY Video Tutorial – PVC Blue Bird Nest Box.